openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/tiling.rst

 ------------------------
 To accelerate the training process, the OpenVINO Training Extensions introduces a tile sampling strategy.
 This strategy involves randomly sampling a percentage of tile images from the dataset to be used for training.

-Since tiling train and validation on all tiles from a large image can take a significant amount of time, sampling the tile dataset can save training and validation time.
+Since training and validation on all tiles from a high-resolution image dataset can be time-consuming, sampling the tile dataset can significantly reduce the training and validation time.

 It's important to note that sampling is applied to the training and validation datasets, not the test dataset.